na-na-hi/renget/archive/Indie_Vod_Archives_lig.md

 Archive Org| [Link](https://archive.org)| Other people use this website to archive random Vtuber vods sometimes, so if youre looking for specific vods this might be of use
 Recanon IRC (Archival Channel) | [Link](https://kiwiirc.com/nextclient/irc.rizon.net/#recanon)| #recanon at irc.rizon .net /vt/ IRC (General Discussion Channel)| [Link](https://kiwiirc.com/nextclient/irc.rizon.net/#/vt/)| #/vt/ at irc.rizon .net

+---
+#Ways to contact me if needed:

+If you have questions or need help with anything feel free to contact me over email at: hansderhas6473(at)gmail.com or you can sproadically find me in the 4chan IRC (https://rentry.org/IRC_Stuff) under the name "nyarchivist".